ob-yekt/simpleqol/README.md

 ### 🍂 Custom Leaf Decay Multiplier
 - Leaves decay twice as fast by default.
 This multiplier is adjustable in the config to be any value **>0.001**.
+- Jungle Saplings now drop at the same rate as all other saplings (vanilla behavior was 2.5% for jungle, 5% for all other saplings).

 ### ⚓ Respawn Anchor Overhaul
 - **Respawn anchors** are usable in **all dimensions** and do not explode 🚫💥.